The Perfect Marriage Between Oil & Gas and Renewables

 ICE Vs EV CO2 Breakeven

-Sustainable mining of battery materials is key to further reducing EV lifetime emissions.
+Sustainable mining of battery materials is key to further cutting EV lifetime emissions.

 How We Make EVs Even Cleaner

-Most of the emissions tied to electric vehicles come from battery production, especially the sourcing and refining of critical minerals like lithium.
-Traditional mining methods — including open-pit extraction and evaporation ponds — are resource-intensive, slow to scale, and environmentally damaging.
+Most of the emissions associated with electric vehicles come from battery production, particularly the sourcing and refining of critical minerals like lithium.
+Traditional mining methods, including open-pit extraction and evaporation ponds, are resource-intensive, slow to scale, and harmful to the environment.

-At Lithium Harvest, we have developed a sustainable alternative that transforms how battery materials are sourced — and how clean an EV really is.
+At Lithium Harvest, we've developed a sustainable alternative that transforms how battery materials are sourced - and how clean an EV really is.

-Our carbon-neutral extraction technology significantly lowers emissions from car manufacturing:
+Our carbon-neutral extraction technology significantly cuts emissions from car manufacturing:

 • Up to 47% lower CO₂ emissions from battery-grade lithium production